Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

     5. Specify and communicate the control requirements to the custodian and users of the information.
     6. Report promptly to the TL or SA – the loss or misuse of organizational information.
     7. Initiate corrective actions when problems are identified.
-    8. Promote employee information security education and awareness by utilizing programs approved by the SA, where appropriate.
+    8. Promote employee information security education and awareness by utilizing programs approved by the TL, where appropriate.
     9. Follow existing approval processes within the Organisation for the selection, budgeting, purchase, and implementation of any computer system/software to manage information.

 3. Custodian: The custodian of information is generally responsible for the processing and storage of the information.
 The custodian is responsible for the administration of controls as specified by the owner.
 Responsibilities may include: